eslint/eslint/docs/developer-guide/working-with-rules.md

 1. Don't try to do too much and suggest large refactors that could introduce a lot of breaking changes.
 1. As noted above, don't try to conform to user-defined styles.

+Suggestions are intended to provide fixes.
+ESLint will automatically remove the whole suggestion from the linting output if the suggestion's `fix` function returned `null` or an empty array/sequence.

 #### Suggestion `messageId`s

 Instead of using a `desc` key for suggestions a `messageId` can be used instead.
 This works the same way as `messageId`s for the overall error (see [messageIds](#messageIds)).
 Here is an example of how to use it in a rule: